 This may not be the quintessential Thanksgiving movie, but The Blind Side captures the theme of Thanksgiving beautifully with the underlying message of giving love, being thankful for what we have, helping those in need.
 The movie is based on the incredible true story of NFL star Michael Oher, a homeless youngster from a broken home adopted by the Tuohy’s, who help him reach his full potential.

-If you want to keep the whole family entertained after Thanksgiving dinner, Dutch can be a good choice.
+If you want to keep the whole family entertained after Thanksgiving dinner, “Dutch” could be a good choice.
 This heartwarming film tells the story of 13-year-old Doyle, a rich and rude kid who learns a lot about life when he returns home for Thanksgiving.
 Although Dutch is an outsider, he bridges the gap between Doyle and his mother Natalie, capturing the true spirit of the Thanksgiving holiday.

 Pocahontas is a Thanksgiving movie about a Native American girl Pocahontas and an English soldier, Captain John Smith.
 Pocahontas, a young and free-spirited girl, lives her life filled with fun and adventure along with her two friends, Meeko and Flit.
 She meets John and teaches him the importance of appreciating the gifts of life than chasing materialistic pursuits.
 This Disney classic teaches children that it is never too late to be thankful for anything.
 It is considered one of the most popular Thanksgiving kids’ movies.

 6. Free Birds